The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 - When first class is inherited by second class, second class is inherited by third class and so on is called multilevel inheritance.
 - In this type of inheritance each derived class is the base class for the next class.
-- In this type of inheritance atleast three class are compulsory.
+- In this type of inheritance at least three class are compulsory.

 </details>